Turnbull High School

 Turnbull High School is a co-educational comprehensive secondary school located in Bishopbriggs, East Dunbartonshire, Scotland.
 The school was named after William Turnbull, Bishop of Glasgow from 1448 to 1454, and founder of the University of Glasgow in 1451, of which he was the first Chancellor.
 Whilst enrollment is open to pupils of all religious denominations and none, the School's religious ethos emphasises practice of Roman Catholic moral values both in the church and in the community, with its own Chaplain and many associated charitable and community-based activities undertaken.

 Turnbull High School has been consistently ranked amongst the top 40 (10th percentile) of Scotland's 376 state secondary schools in recent years, with attainment levels for both Standard Grade and Scottish Qualifications Certificate examinations routinely above the national average.
 The school also has a reputation for sporting excellence, particularly in Association football, with several alumni playing at a professional level.

 The school's staff are appointed with the approval of the Archdiocese of Glasgow, in accordance with the Education (Scotland) Act 1918, which first established state support for Catholic schools.
 Turnbull is affiliated with the three Catholic Primary Schools in its Catchment area, St. Matthew's and St. Helen's in Bishopbriggs and pupils from Torrance who attend St. Machan's in Lennoxtown.
-Pupils from St. Andrew’s, Bearsden and St. Joseph’s, Milngavie, also have an entitlement to places in Turnbull High School.
+Pupils from St. Nicolas', Bearsden and St. Joseph’s, Milngavie, also have an entitlement to places in Turnbull High School.

 History

-The original school campus was constructed in 1974 by the Lanarkshire County Architect's Department using a CLASP system of modular building design developed by Robert Forsyth.
-Initially intended as a Satellite campus of what was then Bishopbriggs' only secondary school, the non-denominational Bishopbriggs High School, it was built on part of the former estate of Kenmure House, which was demolished in 1955.
+The original school campus was constructed in 1974 by the Lanarkshire Education Authority Architects' Department to a design by Robert Forsyth.
+Initially intended as a satellite campus of what was then Bishopbriggs' only secondary school, the non-denominational Bishopbriggs High School, it was built on part of the former estate of the David Hamilton designed Kenmure House, birthplace of Sir William Stirling-Maxwell, which was demolished in 1955.

-As a result of campaigning amongst the Catholic community in the town, who had previously had to utilise St Ninian's High School in Kirkintilloch or the private St. Aloysius' College in Garnethill, it was re-designated as a separate local Catholic school, one of two within the new Strathkelvin district that had been formed in 1975.
-Turnbull High School initially only offered academic courses up to O-grade in fourth year.
+Turnbull High School initially only offered academic courses up to Ordinary Grade in fourth year.
 In 1978, it achieved full six year status and began to offer a comprehensive curriculum up to Higher Grade.
 Its catchment area also expanded to include pupils from the village of Torrance.
 The school's Parent-Teacher Association was formed in June 1988.